 Wondering how the kids can make a Mother’s Day card without help from school?
 Three preschools share fun and easy DIY card ideas

-Mother’s Day may be looking a little different for us this year, but we’re still grateful to be safe, indoors and healthy!
-If the kids are craving a crafty outlet, have Dad show them these fun Mother’s Day card DIYs that’ll also keep them occupied for an afternoon – win-win!
+If the kids are craving a crafty outlet in preparation for Mother’s Day, have Dad show them these fun Mother’s Day card DIYs that’ll also keep them occupied for an afternoon – win-win!

 Washi Tape Mother’s Day Card by Blue House Nursery